sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-01-03-compression.md

 you have ten minutes, go watch the exit code injection speedrun for Super Mario World.
 It looks like fucking witchcraft.

-But the result of those sorts of code manipulation speedruns always look like video game glitches.
-You warp to a different screen or something.
+But the results when I was younger always looked like video game glitches.
+You'd warp to a different screen or something.
 In these new games, it looks like magic.  *Real* magic.

-Which shouldn't matter at all.
-But I can't stop thinking about i.
+Which doesn't matter at all.
+But I can't stop thinking about it.